NadeefChowdhury/Gemini-Chatbot/README.md

 # Gemini-Chatbot
-A chatbot made using Gemini API
+A medical advice chatbot made using Gemini API